capesoftware/bonsai-vplink/README.md

 * Use the Bonsai Tag Integration page from the Bonsai.rev file to add VP Link tags to your SimState and SimAction structures.
 * You can connect your local VP Link simulation to Bonsai to experiment with training a brain.
 * Once you have your local VP Link simulation working with Bonsai, use the Bonsai Loadable page from the Bonsai.rev file to create your VP Link loadable on your local machine.
-* Upload the loadable to the Bonsai web site and train a brain at scale.
+* Add a Simulator to your workspace by uploading the loadable to the Bonsai web site and train a brain at scale.

 Other Users:
 * Browse the documentation and use one of the existing sample simulations to explore how to train a brain with the Inkling language.
-* Upload the loadable to the Bonsai web site and train a brain at scale.
+* Add a Simulator to your workspace by uploading the loadable to the Bonsai web site and train a brain at scale.

 ## Concepts: What is a VP Link loadable?